uholeschak/ediabaslib/docs/Replacement_firmware_for_ELM327.md

 The source for the firmware could be found in the subdirectory `CanAdapterElm`.
 The subdirectory names below are the Bluetooth chip types:
 * `default`: For unmodified ELM327L adapter with any Bluetooth chip.
 Baud rate 38400
+* `def115200`: For ELM327L adapter with any Bluetooth chip but modified baud rate 115200 (YC1021 with EEPROM update )
 * `bc04`: For adapter with BK3231 Bluetooth chip and bc04 firmware
 * `hc04`: For adapter with BC417 Bluetooth chip and hc04, hc05 and hc06 firmware
 * `esp8266`: For adapter with ESP8266 WiFi chip [Replace ESP8266ex firmware](Replace_Elm327_Wifi_Mini_Firmware.md)